Hey there! My name is Stephanie Uhranowsky.

 When I get super excited about something, my voice gets really loud and I talk with my hands.

-I am introverted by nature and I love solitude.
-Like, really, really love it.
+I am introverted by nature and I love solitude, especially getting lost in the forest.

 I have a tendency to attach songs to people, places, and memories.